 With the analog PID type, a "rapid on" signal is output after the engine is running, for a tunable PID Bypass Time.
 PID control is enabled after the PID Bypass Time expires, to regulate air manifold pressure at the air manifold pressure set point.
 The PID control action is configurable as direct acting (increasing output increases air manifold pressure) or reverse acting (decreasing output increases air manifold pressure).
-The PID output is applied to Analog Out #1 which must be configured for turbocharger air assist control and connected to a 4-20 mA turbocharger assist valve actuator.
+The PID output is applied to Analog Out #1, which must be connected to a 4-20 mA turbocharger assist valve actuator.